pathminder/pathminder.github.io/_classes/warlord.md

       **Acrobatic Gambit:** *Risk:* The warlord attempts an Acrobatics check to move through an opponent's threatened area. *Reward:* The warlord's brash move allows attacks against the opponent or opponents that the warlord evaded this round to inflict an additional 1d6 + his Charisma modifier points of damage upon a successful hit.
 This damage is not multiplied on a critical hit.

+      **Battering Ram Gambit:** *Risk:* The warlord attempts an overrun combat maneuver against an opponent. *Reward:* Other allies adjacent to the overran opponent may make an attack of opportunity against that creature.

       **Brave Gambit:** *Risk:* The warlord attempts to make a successful charge attack against an opponent (if the character has the ability to make multiple attacks at the end of a charge, the initial first attack must be successful for this gambit's success). *Reward:* The warlord's actions embolden his allies and sets his spirit alight with courage; the warlord and his allies gain a morale bonus to damage equal to the warlord's Charisma modifier on the next attack they make or until the warlord's next turn.

       **Cavalry Gambit:** *Risk:* The warlord attempts a successful mounted charge attack or mounted overrun maneuver against a target creature. *Reward:* The warlord's opponent's defense is unbalanced; the warlord and his allies gain a morale bonus equal to his Charisma modifier on attacks of opportunity against that foe until the warlord's next turn.

+      **Chessmaster's Gambit:** *Risk:* The warlord attempts a reposition combat maneuver against an opponent. *Reward:* The warlord is able to move the opponent into an undesirable position, and that opponent takes to their AC equal to the warlord's initiation modifier until the start of the warlord's next turn.

       **Dastardly Gambit:** *Risk:* The warlord attempts a successful dirty trick maneuver against an opponent. *Reward:* The warlord and his allies are filled with malicious glee to attack the warlord's foe, and gain his Charisma modifier as a morale bonus to damage rolls to a single attack against this target until the warlord's next turn.